memfault/interrupt/_drafts/diving-into-jtag-part5.md

 ## Getting Started

-To make working for this use case more convenient you need a specialized program.
-In this article, I will consider  working with the program [TopJTAG Probe](http://www.topjtag.com/probe/) and debugger [SEGGER J-Link](https://www.segger.com/products/debug-probes/j-link/), but it doesn't mean that only they are suitable for such tasks, just at the moment of writing this article I have them because I am a long-time fan of J-Link debuggers, and the TopJTAG Probe program turned out to be the simplest and the most accessible from a quick Google search.
+To make working on this use case more convenient you need a specialized program.
+In this article, we will look at working with the program [TopJTAG Probe](http://www.topjtag.com/probe/) and debugger [SEGGER J-Link](https://www.segger.com/products/debug-probes/j-link/).
+These aren't the only tools suitable for this task, but I am a long-time fan of J-Link debuggers, and the TopJTAG Probe program turned out to be the simplest and the most accessible from a quick Google search.

 While many people are familiar with SEGGER products, TopJTAG Probe requires an introduction.